 Some estate agents are looking to use the Competition Tribunal’s orders to their advantage as quickly as possible and brokers outside of Toronto to expecting an impact in their local markets.

-The Competition Tribunal’s ruling does set some limits on exactly which Multiple Listing Service data can be released online and it would only be accessible to consumers who have a password-protected account with the broker providing it.
+The Competition Tribunal’s ruling limits exactly which Multiple Listing Service data can be released online.
+It would only be accessible to consumers who have a password-protected account with the broker providing it.

 Get an 800 number and try it FREE for 30 days!

-Likewise, individual home sellers can request that TREB exclude their home sale information from the online databases if they don’t wish to disclose this information publicly.
+Likewise, individual home sellers can request that TREB exclude their home sale information from the online databases if they don’t publicly disclose this information.
 Mortgage and security related information about a home seller too can be kept confidential.

 The data will “offer consumers the convenience of data-driven insights into home sales prices and trends via the web and to improve the efficiency and quality of their services,” the federal Competition Bureau earlier said.